Chester

 "Everything is made with sourdough, so everything is super gut-healthy."

-The 44-year-old said: "I came across Sourdough and it was just a way really to keep my mind quiet and focused on doing something other than all of the crap effectively that was going on around me.
+The 44-year-old said: "I came across sourdough and it was just a way really to keep my mind quiet and focused on doing something other than all of the crap effectively that was going on around me.

 "Sourdough was just a way for me to sort of focus some of that nervous, anxious energy."